solacerace/notes_public/notes_cpp.md

 They are particularly useful in scenarios where you have a fixed set of possible types and want to handle each type differently `without resorting to runtime polymorphism`.

+# Consolidated Queue

+Assuming we know the list of tradable symbols in advance.

+The trading symbol on the market data update assuming it comes as an integer.

+We maintain two datastrcture.

+1. A vector of the size of the universe symbol, initialized as nullptr.

+mapUpdate.

+2. A circular buffer made up of intrusive list of size of universe symbol.

+cBuffer

+There are 2 threads in play.

+Thread 1: incoming Market Data thread.

+if ( mapUpdate[symbol] == nullptr)
+{
+     ptr = cBuffer.push(elem)
+     mapUpdate[symbol] = ptr
+}
+else
+{
+     ptr = mapUpdate[symbol]
+     *ptr = elem
+}

+Thread 2: Circular Buffer Processing thread.

+while (!cbuffer.empty())
+{
+   ptr = cbuffer.pop()
+   mapUpdate[symbol] = nullptr
+   unlock()
+   process(ptr)
+   lock()
+}

 # 4. TBD

 1. Make a list of questions asked in your interviews.
 What did you fail to answer.